-Incorporated in 1881, CHS is a private, nonprofit 501(c)(3) charity and does not receive any federal, state or municipal funds or tax dollars.
+Incorporated in 1881, CHS is a private, nonprofit 501(c)(3) charity and receives no ongoing municipal support.
 CHS is funded by generous supporters, corporations and foundations.
 CHS spends 100% of every donated dollar on the programs and services for pets in our adoption centers.
 More information.

 Is the Connecticut Humane Society a "chapter" of any national groups?

-No, CHS is not affiliated with any national organizations.
-It is a local nonprofit with locations only in Newington, Waterford and Westport that provides critical services to pets in your community.
+CHS is not affiliated with any national animal welfare groups, It is a local nonprofit with locations only in Newington, Waterford and Westport that provides critical services to pets in your community.
 There is no national organization which provides direct care and financial support to Connecticut shelters on an ongoing basis.
 Supporting your local shelter supports your community.

 Can I obtain low-fee veterinary care for my pet through the Connecticut Humane Society?

 Yes.
 The Fox Memorial Clinic is CHS’ low-fee veterinary hospital in Newington.
 The clinic offers a full range of services including general wellness programs, preventative treatments, spay/neuter services, vaccine clinics and diagnostics.
 The Clinic is NOT an emergency facility.
 If your pet needs urgent care, contact the emergency veterinary clinic closest to your home.